lemeryfertitta/BoardLib/README.md

 `boardlib database <board_name> <database_path>`

-This will download a [sqlite](https://www.sqlite.org/index.html) database file to the given path and synchronize it with the latest available data.
-The database contains all of the publicly available climb data.
-Only the synchronization will be attempted if there is already a database at the given path,
+This command will first download a [sqlite](https://www.sqlite.org/index.html) database file to the given path.
+After downloading, the database will then use the undocumented sync API to synchronize it with the latest available data.
+The database contains only the publicly available data.
+User data is not synchronized.
+If a database already exists as `database_path`, the command will skip the download step and only perform the synchronization.

 NOTE: The Moonboard is not currently supported for the database command.
 Contributions are welcome.